Chilledheart/yass/README.md

 <!-- /TOC -->

 ## Usage

+0. Please have your server set up (for example, you can give it a visit: [Naiveproxy Server setup][naiveproxy-server], the server side is compatible)
+> Please note you must buy your server from any VPS provider such as AMAZON, Azure, Google Compute Cloud and etc.
+> You might have your own choice but YASS is basically a client to get yourself served by connecting to a server.
+> Read it carefully, don't omit things important but not clear such as buying a domain name (used to do TLS extention, http2 requirement)
+>
+> Ask your friends if you don't know how to setup a naive/yass server.
+We don't provide any service, either free or paid.
+>
+> otherwise you can switch to weaker ciphers other than http2
+> so you can use your IP address as server's host address directly.

-0. Download the package (and install if it is a installer) and run YASS.
+2. Download the package (and install if it is a installer) and run YASS.
-Basically, it is a GUI application, for a quick start we can pick from here:
+It is a GUI application, for a quick start we can pick from here:

 - Windows XP or later ([Setup installer](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-winxp-release-x86-static-1.3.6-installer.exe))
 - Linux (Ubuntu 16.04 or CentOS 7 at least) ([DEB](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-ubuntu-16.04-xenial_amd64.1.3.6.deb)/[RPM](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-centos-7.el7.x86_64.1.3.6.rpm))